 In general, the Company believes that the risk factors discussed herein are mitigated by its competitive strengths and business strategies.
-See discussion on Competitive Strengths and Business Strategy on pages 67 to 69 of this Prospectus.
+See discussion on Competitive Strengths on page 68 and Business Strategy on page 69 of this Prospectus.

 USE OF PROCEEDS